0

 If you have yet to erect your garden shed, you can look into putting insulation within the foundations of the shed, or creating a fake shed floor.

-To build an extra floor, it is essentially putting the insulation boards on top of the shed’s floor and then covering that over with plywood or MDF.
+Fit in extra panels to use for your wall/floor/roof.
+Make sure this is the right size, fixed in place (this may help keep any unruly insulation in check) and add sealant to and gaps.
 This can be an efficient way to ensure it is water tight should you decide to use an insulation sheet.
 Obviously if you opt for this type of shed floor insulation you will lose some height of your shed.

 You are now ready to go with insulating your garden shed.
 As mentioned earlier make sure you have planned it properly!
 If you have decided a new shed might be in order, check out our garden shed range.